(Approved by the chairs of the Use of University Facilities Committees by authority of Executive Order No. 1 and Chapter 478-136 WAC)

-Complete the University’s Authorization to Apply for a Special Occasion License for a Nonprofit Society or Organization.
+Complete the Washington State Liquor and Cannabis Board's Application for a Special Occasion License for a Nonprofit Society or Organization.
 This form must be submitted to the Office of Special Programs at least 52 days before the event to allow sufficient time to obtain the approval signature from the appropriate chair of the Use of University Facilities Committee (or his or her designee).

 For detailed information, contact one of the following offices: